International Energy Agency: Accuracy of forecasting

-Ahead of the launch of the 2009 World Energy Outlook, the British daily newspaper The Guardian, referring to an unidentified senior IEA official, alleged that the agency was deliberately downplaying the risk of peak oil under pressures from the USA.
+Ahead of the launch of the 2009 World Energy Outlook, the British daily newspaper The Guardian, referring to an unidentified senior IEA official, alleged that the agency was deliberately downplaying the risk of peak oil under pressures from the US.
 According to a second unidentified former senior IEA official it was "imperative not to anger the Americans" and that the world has already entered the "peak oil zone".

 The Guardian also referred to a team of scientists from Uppsala University in Sweden who studied the 2008 World Energy Outlook and concluded the forecasts of the IEA were unattainable.
 According to their peer-reviewed report, oil production in 2030 would not exceed 75 Moilbbl/d while the IEA forecasts a production of 105 Moilbbl/d.
-The lead author of the report, Dr. Kjell Aleklett, has claimed that IEA's reports are "political documents".
+The lead author of the report, Kjell Aleklett, has claimed that IEA's reports are "political documents".
 Other research from the same group has thoroughly reviewed oil projections done by the IEA World Energy Outlook.

 The anticorruption NGO Global Witness wrote in its report Heads in the Sand that "Global Witness' analysis demonstrates that the Agency continues to retain an overly-optimistic, and therefore misleading, view about potential future oil production."
 According to Global Witness, "the Agency's over-confidence, despite credible data, external analysis and underlying fundamentals all strongly suggesting a more precautionary approach, has had a disastrous global impact."